Lisa King Smith, Ed.S, LPC

 More Info About my Practice

 I have been working in mental health in some capacity since 1992.
 I have worked in domestic violence, psychoeducation, in home therapy, community support services, mentoring, substance abuse, individual, group, family, couples, foster care, children's residential care & working with teens involved in the Department of Juvenile Justice system.
 In the past I have offered a group for teen girls with anxiety, depression, and self harm.
 I currently work in private practice in Carrollton, GA.
 I accept a limited number of insurance as well as EAPs.
-In addition, I provide health and wellness coaching to individuals who would like to make lifestyle changes, meet health and wellness goals or who are working with another mental healthcare provider around severe depression, menopause/perimenopause, post partum depression, bipolar disorder or addiction and would like some support in creating healthier habits to support their mental health recovery.
+In addition, I provide health and wellness coaching to individuals who would like to make lifestyle changes, meet health and wellness goals or who want to make lifestyle changes and behavior changes around severe depression, menopause/perimenopause, post partum depression, bipolar disorder or addiction and would like some support in creating healthier habits to support their mental health recovery.

 Specific Issues I'm Skilled at Helping With